What an amazing year we’ve had leading up to the 2020 New World Wine Awards. Find out the judges hot picks and the big wine trends in wine this year.

 The ‘lockdown vintage’

-New Zealand producers have embraced this trend with over 100 winemakers now making Sparkling wines – several of the best-known and most-awarded brands can be found among this year’s winners.
-With great sparkling wines, in a whole range of styles, available for less than $20, a glass of bubbles is no longer reserved just for special celebrations.
+New Zealand producers have embraced this trend with over 100 winemakers now making bubbles – several of the best-known and most-awarded brands can be found among this year’s winners.
+With a whole range of styles available for less than $20, a glass of bubbles is no longer reserved just for special celebrations.

 Not too many years ago, New Zealand red wines were regarded as the poor cousin to the big rich reds from Australia.
 That changed when consumers discovered New Zealand’s gorgeous Pinot Noir, and now we‘re in the midst of another quiet revolution: Syrah.
 New Zealand, particularly the Hawkes Bay, produces beautiful, rich and elegant Syrah wines.
 Made from the same grape as Shiraz, this is another area where New Zealand is punching above its weight.

 Hawkes Bay Syrah wines have recently been awarded Best Syrah in the World and Best Red Wine in the World at the prestigious International Wine Challenge in London, and we’re seeing them take top spots in the New World Wine Awards year after year.